p1ng-request/docs/templates/Advertools/Advertools_Audit_robots_txt_and_xml_sitemap_issues.md

 robots_report.head(5)
 ```

-Does Google have URLs listed in the XML sitemap that are also disallowed by its robots.txt
+Does the website have URLs listed in the XML sitemap that are also disallowed by its robots.txt?

-(this is not necessarily a problem, because they might disallow it for some user-agents), but it's good to check.
+(this is not necessarily a problem, because they might disallow it for some user-agents only), and it's good to check.

 ## Output

+Get the URLs that cannot be fetched

 ### Filter result